About PSI

 Please note: We use the “professor pick” process only as a measure to ensure we have enough diversity of disciplines to make the course a true PSI experience.

-UM graduate and professional students outside the Law School
+UM Graduate and Professional Students Outside the Law School

 Begin by consulting with your home unit’s graduate or academic advisor to learn about taking courses for credit outside of your home unit.
 PSI courses are cross-listed as EAS 731, ECON 741, EDUC 717, HS 741, LAW 741, PUBHLTH 741, PUBPOL 710, SI 605, SW 741.
 The PSI Human Trafficking Lab is also approved as an IPE course.

-Current Course Offerings
+Winter 2025 Course Offerings